We’ll cover Packaged Rooftop HVAC Units from 2-Tons to 162-Ton, and discuss their components and when to add a return or exhaust fan into the unit.

 Outside Air (Intake), Return Air and Exhaust Air Dampers

 There will be an outside air opening for the intake of ventilation air as required by code to provide occupants with fresh air.
 This is often defined by ASHRAE Standard 62.1 for the ventilation requirements.
-The outside air opening may have an economizer depending on its size, as some codes require any rooftop unit over 54,000 BTU’s to have an economizer (check your local code).
+The outside air opening may have an economizer depending on its size.
+Some codes require any rooftop unit over 36,000 BTU’s to have an economizer (check your local code).
 If the unit is provided with an economizer there will either be a relief air opening (barometric relief) for air leaving the building (not returned to the space) or a powered exhaust module to exhaust return air when the economizer is in operation.

-The quantity of air is controlled by dampers that have actuators (small motors) to turn them from closed to open based on the requirements of the space.
+The quantity of air is controlled by dampers with actuators (small motors) to turn them from closed to open based on demand.
 These dampers will modulate their volume (CFM) based on the space requirements.
 The outside damper should never fully close because the code requires a minimum of outside air for the occupants.

 Barometric Relief Dampers are usually used on smaller systems or buildings.
 As the pressure builds up in the building, this increase in pressure will force open the barometric relief damper located in the return section of the RTU or in the space, such as a classroom.
 There are no sensors, controls or motors to open the barometric relief damper, it’s opened strictly based on building pressure.
 These are usually used on small systems when the return air is non-ducted, such as in open ceiling plenum return.